What do you do when you don’t trust your husband?

 If on your first date your beloved had declared “I am a nice guy, I work hard.
 Just trust me.
 Marry me.
 I am telling the truth”, chances are you might not be together today.

 No matter how awesome and great he thought he was, he had to prove it to you.
 He had to build trust.

 Both of you came into marriage with positive expectations and vows.

 When these things are broken (or suspicion arises), you have a right to stop, talk and evaluate what is going on.

-You or he can’t say “But I told you I changed, why don’t you trust me?”
+You have a right to hold each other accountable, to walk it out together until trust is rebuilt.He can’t say “But I told you I changed, why don’t you trust me?”
 It takes more than words.

 Trust is not earned by words only, but by consistent deed and action.

 If you are flustered about confronting your husband, I want to affirm you; you are well within your rights to speak up and check behavior that makes you uncomfortable.
 If you’re afraid to confront him alone, please involve a safe third party.
 (If fear is a hallmark of your marriage, you might be in an abusive marriage.
 Please check out this page for resources that might help.)